C++ Filesystem

 6. Cross-Platform Considerations

-/in literals;pathtranslates as needed.
-Avoid hardcoding backslashes on Windows. - Case sensitivity.
-POSIX is case-sensitive; Windows and macOS HFS+/APFS default to case-insensitive but case-preserving.
+3. Case sensitivity — POSIX = case-sensitive; Windows + macOS HFS+/APFS = case-insensitive, case-preserving.
 Don't rely on case-only differences.